vzarytovskii/haskell-hie-devcontainer/README.md

 ## Visual Studio Code: DevContainer for Haskell

-### What is this
+### What is this?

 This is a DevContainer <sup>[[1](https://code.visualstudio.com/docs/remote/containers)][[2](https://code.visualstudio.com/docs/remote/containers-advanced)]</sup> environment for Visual Studio Code, allowing automatically installing the Haskell compiler (GHC), Stack, Cabal, HLS (Haskell Language Server), and the necessary Visual Studio Code extensions to set up a Haskell development environment with zero additional effort.
+The project also contains stack templates that will be used when creating projects within the DevContainer environment.

 **Note**: For debugging support, please refer to [Haskell GHCi Debugger Adapter Phoityne](https://marketplace.visualstudio.com/items?itemName=phoityne.phoityne-vscode) extension documentation.

-### How to use this
+### How to use this project template

 Follow the [Getting Started](https://code.visualstudio.com/docs/remote/containers#_getting-started) instructions to configure your Visual Studio Code and Docker to use with DevContainers.

-Place the `.devcontainer` directory in the root of your project, and the next time you load the project, Visual Studio Code will prompt to re-open the project in a container:
+The first time you open the project in Visual Studio (VS) Code, it will prompt to re-open the project in a container:

 ![image](https://user-images.githubusercontent.com/601206/73298150-7bfac580-4215-11ea-81d3-a8fabab98e30.png)

+Once you reopen the project it will download the latest Docker image from GitHub and use that as a the runtime for the project.

-**Note**: building the container might take a few minutes until all dependencies have finished downloading and installing.
+**Note**: downloading the image from GitHub might take a few minutes to complete.

-### How does it work
+### How does it work?

 Visual Studio Code supports [Developing inside a Container](https://code.visualstudio.com/docs/remote/containers) - using a Docker image as a development environment.
 It automates the process of creating the container image, as well as installing additional required extensions into the editor.